 - What does it mean for users of Instagram apps?

 - List of solutions supporting Instagram API changes

 - What does it mean for Instagram web developers?

 - Related links

-- BONUS: Try Instagram Feed 100% compatible with new API
+- BONUS: Try the Instagram Feed that works!

 The announced changes

 Starting with 31 Jul 2018 and for two years, old Instagram Platform API will be gradually deprecated and its functions will be embedded into Instagram Graph API.